php-flasher/php-flasher/docs/pages/symfony.md

 welcome_back_user: Welcome back :username
 ```

-If you want to substitute the `:username` in the above translation with a username in the controller, you can achieve this by passing an array of values to be substituted as the second argument.
+To replace `:username` with the actual username in your controller, pass an array with the values to substitute as the second argument:

 ```php
 class BookController